 Peer review is vital to the quality of published research.
-Your submitted article will be evaluated by at least two independent reviewers.
+Your submitted article will be evaluated by three independent reviewers.
 Feedback from the peer reviewers will contribute to the editor’s decision on whether to accept or reject your article for publication.

 Peer review is defined as the “critical assessment of manuscripts submitted to journals by experts who are not part of the editorial staff.”
 Ninety-one percent of authors think that peer review improved the quality of their article (Sense About Science Peer Review Survey).
 Peer review ensures the integrity of science by excluding invalid or low-quality research.